 Barbara Hershey was great in "Hoosiers," but it was actually one of her lesser-known roles.
 She won an Emmy and a Golden Globe for "A Killing in a Small Town" in 1990 and is still acting today.
 Hershey is 73 years old and recently had a role in the "Paradise Lost" TV show.

 Shooter Flatch (Dennis Hopper)

-Dennis Hopper’s performance in Hoosiers as the basketball savant and town drunk was nothing short of incredible.
-He was so good that he received an Oscar nomination for his role.
+Dennis Hopper's performance in "Hoosiers" as the basketball savant and town drunk was nothing short of incredible.
+He was so good that he received an Oscar nomination for his role as assistant coach.
 Sadly, Hopper died in 2010 from complications of prostate cancer.
 He was 74.